mvktsk/CustomerReviewsDocker/readme.md

 ![Developing inside a Container](docs/media/developing-inside-container.png)

-Web service container based on virtocommerce/platform latest image.
-Additionally Web service Docker file contains code for download and install VirtoCommerce modules and [Visual Studio Remote Tool](https://visualstudio.microsoft.com/downloads#remote-tools-for-visual-studio-2019) to enabling the debug of a .Net Framework app.
+Web service container based on *virtocommerce/platform* latest image.
+Additionally Web service Docker file contains code for download and install Virto Commerce modules and [Visual Studio Remote Tool](https://visualstudio.microsoft.com/downloads#remote-tools-for-visual-studio-2019) to enabling the debug of a .Net Framework app.

-When the Web service container is started, then the Virto Commerce Platform Manager and msvsmon.exe is executed on the container as well, because msvsmon.exe and IIS is defined as an entrypoint.
-Msvsmon.exe is interacting with Visual Studio and therefore developer is able to set a breakpoint and debug the code.
+When the Web service container is started, then the *Virto Commerce Platform Manager* and *msvsmon.exe* is executed on the container as well, because *msvsmon.exe* and *IIS* is defined as an entrypoint. *Msvsmon.exe* is interacting with Visual Studio and therefore developer is able to set a breakpoint and debug the code.

 Developer write and build code for a new module in Visual Studio locally on host machine.
 To ensure that any code edits on host machine are automatically propagated to the container, folder with builded module on host machine is mapped to c:\vc-platform\modules folder in the container.
 This is only possible through bind mounting, which works similar to a *mklink* mount in Windows.
 When a path in the host mounted to a path in the container, the contents of the host directory will completely overwrite whatever is in the container directory, regardless of whether the container directory has files which were not present in the host directory at mount time.
 The result is that the container directory will be an exact snapshot of the host directory.
 This makes the development experience feel more natural.

 ## Prerequisites

 * You need to have some basic understanding of [Docker](https://docs.docker.com/get-started/), [Docker Compose](https://docs.docker.com/compose/gettingstarted/), and the key terms used in the ecosystem.
+* Installed [Docker desktop for Windows](https://docs.docker.com/docker-for-windows/install/) on your machine.

+## How to install Docker for Windows

+* For Docker installation, first review the information at Docker for Windows: [What to know before you install](https://docs.docker.com/docker-for-windows/install/#what-to-know-before-you-install)
-* Install [Docker desktop for Windows](https://docs.docker.com/docker-for-windows/install/) on your machine.
-During installation you'll need to chose Windows as operating system used inside your containers.
+* Install [Docker desktop for Windows](https://docs.docker.com/docker-for-windows/install/) on your machine
+* During installation you'll need to chose Windows as operating system used inside your containers

-## How to install

 ## How to use